EddieDoesCoding/De-Anza-s-Professor-Rating-Extension/README.md

 Precaution: This extension won't work on safari but it does work on other browsers.
 Examples- Google Chrome, fire fox, microsoft edge and brave.
 It won't work on phone either so a laptop or desktop is required.
+I found google chrome to work best.

-Step 1: Click the big green "Code" button above the files.
-Download Zip -> Go to file explorer/ Or finder if you are on MAC -> Extract all on the file
+Step 1: Click the big green "Code" button above the files -> Download Zip
+Step 2: Go to file explorer/ Or finder if you are on MAC -> Extract all on the file
 Step 2: Go to the browser -> Click the 3 dots -> Extension -> Turn on "Developer mode"
-Step 3:Click Load Unpacked -> Select Folder on the unzipped file
+Step 3: Click Load Unpacked -> Select Folder on the extracted file